Beijing to Singapore By Air freight, Container ship or Road

 Beijing Capital International Airport to Singapore Changi Airport

-The quickest way to get from Beijing to Singapore by ship will take about 8 days and departs from Tianjin / Xingang (CNTSN) and arrives into Tanjung Pelepas (MYTPP).
-There are vessels departing 2-4 times a week on this route.
-Emirates Shipping is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.
+The quickest way to get from Beijing to Singapore by ship will take about 11 days 3h and departs from Tianjin / Xingang (CNTSN) and arrives into Singapore (SGSIN).
+There are vessels departing 2-4 times a day on this route.
+COSCO is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.

 More about shipping cargo and freight from Beijing to Singapore by Air, Ocean and Road

-The shortest shipping time by sea between Beijing and Singapore is 8 days.
-Ships depart from Tianjin / Xingang (CNTSN) and arrive at Tanjung Pelepas (MYTPP) with scheduled departures 2-4 times a week.
+The shortest shipping time by sea between Beijing and Singapore is 11 days 3h.
+Ships depart from Tianjin / Xingang (CNTSN) and arrive at Singapore (SGSIN) with scheduled departures 2-4 times a day.

 Yes there are dedicated cargo planes that fly regular scheduled services between Beijing and Singapore.
-Cargo flights depart from Beijing Capital International Airport (PEK) and arrive at Singapore Changi Airport (SIN) with departures 2-4 times a week and a average flight time of around 6h 16m.
-Air Hong Kong and Suparna Airlines operates on this route.
+Cargo flights depart from Beijing Capital International Airport (PEK) and arrive at Singapore Changi Airport (SIN) with departures Every 1-2 days and a average flight time of around 6h 24m.
+SF Airlines and Air Hong Kong operates on this route.

 The distance between Beijing and Singapore by air is around 4,496 Kilometres (2,793 Miles).
 This distance is measured following typical flight paths between Beijing Capital International Airport (PEK) and Singapore Changi Airport (SIN).